September 3, 2024 (en Español)

 Is there a fire at the Landfill?

 No, there is no fire at the Landfill.
-The Landfill is experiencing an elevated temperature landfill (ETLF) event, or a “reaction” – a chemical reaction occurring deep within an old portion of the Landfill, which has resulted in elevated temperatures and increased generation of landfill gas and leachate (liquids produced by a landfill).
+The Landfill is experiencing an elevated temperature landfill (ETLF) event, or a “reaction” – a chemical reaction occurring deep within an older, inactive portion of the Landfill, which has resulted in elevated temperatures and increased generation of leachate (liquids produced by a landfill).
 Things such as increased leachate production would not occur with a fire—the amount of leachate produced by the Landfill has increased tenfold since the ETLF event.

 Is Chiquita discharging hazardous waste into the environment?
 Is the landfill leachate presenting a serious and dangerous situation at the Landfill?

-Chiquita is also working cooperatively with its County, state, and federal regulators, many of which are regularly coming onsite to assess the management of this leachate, and is making sure that any risks related to the management and handling of potentially hazardous leachate do not come to fruition.
+Chiquita is also working cooperatively with its County, state, and federal regulators, many of which are regularly coming onsite to assess the management of this leachate, to minimize potential risks.

 There are reports that the odor is going to continue for as long as the ETLF event is happening, and ETLF events can last for years.
 Is this true?